Brief Breakdown of Paradiso 1:

 In watching her, within me I was changed as Glaucus changed, tasting the herb that made him a companion of the other sea gods.

 This is the point at which Dante “leaves” Purgatory and “goes to” Paradise.
-You see what I mean about paying close attention to finding the “plot”.
+You see what I mean about how you need to pay close attention to finding the “plot” in Paradiso.

 Does he go in the body or not in the body?
 St. Paul, Dante’s biblical model for raptus (again, see Purgatorio 9), states the question in this way: